streemau/kube-sidekiq-autoscale/README.md

-# kube-amqp-autoscale
+# kube-sidekiq-autoscale

+Thanks to [Maciej Bogus](https://github.com/mbogus) for building [kube-amqp-autoscale](https://github.com/mbogus/kube-amqp-autoscale).
+This repository is a clone of his code and replaces the AMQP related code with code to monitor Sidekiq instead.

-Dynamically scale kubernetes resources using length of an AMQP queue (number of messages available for retrieval from the queue) to determine the load on an application/Kubernetes pod.
+Dynamically scale K8s resources using the amount of enqueued jobs to determine the load on an application/Kubernetes pod.

 **NOTICE**